 Corporate Workshops

-My workshops reveal business risks and opportunities, improve innovation, and build better leaders and teams.
-Below are some examples of my successful workshop programs.
-Contact me about building a custom workshop for your team.
+My workshops improve your team’s ability to survive threats and seize opportunities.
+I apply my leadership research and coaching training to build better leaders and teams.
+Below are some examples of my workshop programs.
+Contact me about building a bespoke workshop for your team.

-Geopolitical risk is the number one global corporate risk.
-Increased volatility in previously stable regions, wealth inequality, migration, cyber-attacks, and rapidly changing environmental factors like climate change are causing unprecedented and continuing risk to business practices.
-This keynote will overview the top geopolitical risk factors affecting businesses today.
-I will apply my unique framework to show how leaders can mitigate these risks and turn them into business opportunities.
+My most popular workshop empowers your team to conquer the toughest threats that your organization faces.
+Geopolitical risk is the number one global corporate risk to your business.
+Increased volatility in previously stable regions, wealth inequality, migration, cyber-attacks, information warfare, and rapidly changing environmental factors are causing unprecedented and continuing threats.
+Before the workshop, I work closely with your leaders to understand the most critical threats facing your team.
+I then give a presentation to your leadership and team members and facilitate an interactive workshop on how leaders can mitigate these risks and turn them into business opportunities.

 Becoming a Global Corporate Citizen

 Being a business leader means being a world leader.
 Americans are increasingly looking to corporations to lead on social issues.
 According to a 2020 poll by RealClear Opinion research, 75% of Americans believe that the purpose of corporations includes ethical behavior in addition to returns to their shareholders.
 The same poll found that one-third of Americans expect corporations to speak out on social issues.
 Recent calls on Coca-Cola, Delta, and other corporations to act against voting restrictions highlight the pressure on corporations to be responsible for their communities.
 Americans under 40, in particular, expect the businesses they patronize to be ethical and socially responsible.
 95% of millennials would switch brands for a good cause.
-Drawing on extensive research on business and human rights, Dr. Goldenziel’s presentation gives leaders strategies to integrate corporate social responsibility into their business operations and to establish themselves and their businesses as responsible and ethical global corporate citizens.
-In doing so, she will give an overview of U.S. laws on business and human rights that govern global corporate citizenship, and UN initiatives that promote business involvement in global social issues.
-In her accompanying workshop, Dr. Goldenziel guides leaders through focused exercises to define their purpose-led mission as global corporate citizens.
+Drawing on extensive research on business and human rights, my presentation gives leaders strategies to integrate corporate social responsibility into their business operations and to establish themselves and their businesses as responsible and ethical global corporate citizens.
+I overview U.S. laws on business and human rights that govern global corporate citizenship, and UN initiatives that promote business involvement in global social issues.
+In my accompanying workshop, I guide leaders through focused exercises to define their purpose-led mission as global corporate citizens.

 Making Good Leaders Great: The Most Critical Leadership Traits

 It’s time to change the divisive dialogue surrounding gender and leadership.
 Instead of talking about “male leadership styles” and “female leadership styles,” organizations should build the traits that make good leaders great.
 By doing so, organizations can hold more inclusive conversations about gender and leadership.
-This talk will delve into the history of leadership models, showing how they have been based largely on male leaders.
-It will then turn to understanding the most positive traits that people want to see in their leaders—traits that have been most closely associated with women’s leadership.
-The audience will emerge with strategies to build the traits that make all good leaders great, regardless of gender.
-Dr. Goldenziel will also provide workshops geared toward building the most crucial leadership traits.
+First, I dive into the history of leadership models, showing how they have been based largely on male leaders.
+I then analyze the most positive traits that people want to see in their leaders—traits that have been most closely associated with women’s leadership.
+My audience will emerge with strategies to build the traits that make all good leaders great, regardless of gender.
+I will also provide workshops geared toward building the most crucial leadership traits.

 Migration as a Business Opportunity

 Rising global migration presents a tremendous opportunity for businesses.
 Inclusion of immigrants in businesses has been correlated with greater innovation, creativity, and adaptation of business to a rapidly changing world.
-This presentation will show how migration can provide tremendous benefits and opportunities for businesses.
-It will reveal how future migration trends will affect business operations and opportunities.
-It will assist business leaders in defining policies and procedures to include migrants within their organization while protecting their rights at every stage of the migration process.
-It will assist businesses in mapping the presence of migrant workers in a company and its supply chain and developing and implementing ethical business practices.
-It will also review the legal framework surrounding migration and the risks and benefits of employing migrants.
-In her talk and workshop, Dr. Goldenziel will draw on her experience working and speaking alongside business leaders in the negotiations for the UN Global Compact for Migration.
+My presentation will show how migration can provide tremendous benefits and opportunities for businesses.
+I will analyze how future migration trends will affect business operations and opportunities.
+My presentation will assist business leaders in defining policies and procedures to include migrants within their organization while protecting their rights at every stage of the migration process.
+Businesses will be prepared to map the presence of migrant workers in their work and supply chains and develop and implement ethical business practices.
+I will also review the legal framework surrounding migration and the risks and benefits of employing migrants.
+In my presentation and workshop, I draw on my experience working and speaking alongside business leaders in the negotiations for the UN Global Compact for Migration.